jvs/sourcer/README.md

     - `List(foo)` -- verbose form of `foo*`.
     - `Some(foo)` -- verbose form of `foo+`.

+- Separated List:

+    - `foo /? bar` -- parses a list of foo separated by bar, consuming an optional trailing separator.
+    - `foo // bar` -- parses a list of foo separated by bar, and does not consume a trailing separator.
+    - In both cases, returns the list of foo values and discards the bar values.

 - Sequence:

     - `[foo, bar, baz]` -- parses foo, then bar, then baz, returning the